jeffreylanters/unity-entity-component-system/README.md

 // Movement System inherets the ECS System and uses itself and its component as generics. public class MovementSystem : ECS.System<MovementSystem, MovementComponent> {

+  // This event is triggered when the system is initialized. public override void OnInitialize () {
+    // Do something when the system
+  }

-  // Event trigger when a new entity is intialized. public override void OnEntityInitialize (MovementComponent entity) {
+  // This event is triggered when a new entity is intialized. public override void OnEntityInitialize (MovementComponent entity) {

     // Modify all the properties on the component entity. entity.dontTouchMe = true;

-    // Get access no another component on an entity. this.GetComponentOnEntity<AttackComponent> (entity, attackComponent => {
+    // Get access to another component on an entity. this.GetComponentOnEntity<AttackComponent> (entity, attackComponent => {
       attackComponent.strenght = 10;
     });
   }

+  // This event is triggered when an entity will be destroyed. public override void OnEntityWillDestroy (MovementComponent entity) {
+    // Do something when the entity
+  }

-  // Event is triggered every frame. public override void OnUpdate () {
+  // This event is triggered every frame. public override void OnUpdate () {
     var _translation = new Vector3(1, 0, 0) * Time.deltaTime;